Founders

 The platform has since expanded to foster professional and personal growth among all women in ophthalmology (including optometry), provide a safe and secure community of like-minded individuals to empower and innovate change in the workplace.

-Helen Danesh-Meyer, MBChB, MD, PhD, FRANZCO is the first female Professor of Ophthalmology in New Zealand and holds the Sir William and Lady Stevenson Chair in Ophthalmology and Head of Academic Neuro- phthalmology and Glaucoma.
+Helen Danesh-Meyer, MBChB, MD, PhD, FRANZCO is the first female Professor of Ophthalmology in New Zealand and holds the Sir William and Lady Stevenson Chair in Ophthalmology and Head of Academic Neurophthalmology and Glaucoma.

 Optholmology Professor

-Professor Helen Danesh-Meyer
+Professor Dame Helen Danesh-Meyer

 Brief Introduction

-She was the youngest appointed professor at the University of Auckland Faculty of Medical and Health Sciences and one of the few women who is professor in a surgical speciality.
+Prof.Dame.
+Helen Danesh-Meyer was the youngest appointed professor at the University of Auckland Faculty of Medical and Health Sciences and one of the few women who is professor in a surgical speciality.
 Helen is clinician-scientist that divides her time equally between patient care/surgery and research.
 She has published approximately 200 paper in glaucoma and neuro-ophthalmology and authored several textbooks and chapters and raised over $15M in grant funding.
-Several of her research findings have impacted clinical
+Several of her research findings have impacted clinical practice and her research has been featured in the New Scientist.
+She mentored over 20 clinical and research fellows.
+She is active teaching and education and regularly lectures nationally and internationally.
+She is the international representative on the American Academy Basic Clinical Science Course (Neuro-ophthalmology), has served as an Examiner for the RANZCO Examinations, and has developed a web- based glaucoma education programme.

 She has achieved numerous ‘firsts’ for NZ ophthalmologist: first NZ member of the international Glaucoma Research Society (membership determined by research contribution to the field), the first NZ ophthalmologist to be Visiting Professor at Harvard Fall Festival, first Australian or NZ to be appointed to the American Academy of Ophthalmology Basic Clinical Science Course, first female Chair of the RANZCO Scientific Programme Committee, and first NZ ophthalmologist to serve on the Editorial Board of American Journal of Ophthalmology and Ophthalmology.
 Helen is also an active contributor to the wider community.
 She is the only New Zealand Ophthalmologist to have been awarded the Paul Harris Award by Rotary for her service to the community.
 She is a Founding Trustee and Chair of Glaucoma New Zealand, a charitable trust to prevent blindness from glaucoma.
 She is also on the Executive Advisory Committee for Word Glaucoma Association.
 She is also presently the Chair of Women in Ophthalmology for RANZCO.